Welcome to Thailand and to the gateway of some of SE Asia’s most pristine beaches.

 For your final day, your will head out to see some of the highlights of Phuket.
 In the morning, you will visit a sea turtle conservation project to learn about the efforts currently underway to help these gracious creatures bounce back in the region.
 After lunch, you will visit the famous viewpoint of Laem Phromthep for some sweeping views of the Andaman Sea.
 Next, see the Big Buddha, one of the most famous Buddhism monuments in Phuket.
 In the evening, you’ll see the Siam Niramit show that tells the story of Thai history and culture, and one of the largest stage productions in the world and a great way to cap of your Island Hopping experience

 After breakfast, you will transfer to the airport in Phuket for your flight back to Bangkok, where you will either connect to your next Rustic adventure or join the group flight home.
-We hope you’ll remember this adventure for a long time to come – Chock Dee and see you next time in Thailand!

 **All students on our group flights arrive home on Fridays, regardless of whether they return to JFK or LAX. **